 Cyclic use means taking all the pills in the 28–day pack (21 active pills plus 7 inactive pills), then starting the next pack.
 This method results in periods and is not routinely used for the treatment of endometriosis.

 Continuous use means taking active hormone pills every day without a break.
 If you are using the 28–day pill pack, you will take 1 active pill a day for 3 weeks (3 complete rows) and then start your next pill pack.
 You will not take the last row of inactive pills; throw them away.
 If you are prescribed the 21–day pill pack, finish the entire pack (3 rows) and then start your next pill pack the next day.
 Do not skip any days between pill packs.
-Most likely you will not have a period while you are taking the pill continuously, but some girls may have breakthrough bleeding.
+Most likely you will not have a period while you are taking the pill continuously, at the same time every day, but some girls may have breakthrough bleeding.
 Having up to four periods a year is considered normal on this method.